-ingress switch, ranging from 0 (primary path) to k (kth backup path).
+FatTire [18] introduces a fault-tolerance semantics that can tolerate k link failures.
+As described in Section III-B, there are two realizations for this semantics, and we adopt the first one, i.e., finding k+1 disjoint paths.
+Specifically, CODER places a variable fail in the ingress switch, ranging from 0 (primary path) to k (kth backup path).
 Then CODER generates k + 1 NTAs for each value of fail.
 Each transition of the NTA consumes a mutex resource allocated for the corresponding link.
-Compiling those NTAs will result in k + 1 disjointed paths, and the controller can switch to ith backup path by setting fail to i.
+Compiling those NTAs will result in k + 1 disjoint paths.

-NetKAT [9] provides a sound and complete set of semantics including path selection and virtual topology, which have already been covered by NTA.
+NetKAT [27] provides a sound and complete set of semantics including path selection and virtual topology, which have already been covered by NTA.
 Thus, NetKAT programs can be readily translated into NTA.

-PGA [35] allows operators to draw the policy graphs for different applications separately, and automatically compose them.
+PGA [10] allows operators to draw the policy graphs for different applications separately, and automatically compose them.
 Since there are only path constraints, it is easy to translate a policy graph into an NTA.

-We summarize the features of above NPLs in Table 4, and find that no NPL supports all features.
+We summarize the features of above NPLs in Table IV, and find that no NPL supports all features.
 This possibly confirms the necessity of running cross-language programs in the same network.
 We also present the corresponding NTA for a snippet of each NPL, and conclude that NTA can express all semantics of those NPLs to aggregate their respective features.

-4.2 Prototype Implementation
+B. Prototype Implementation

-We implement CODER with ~3K lines of code (LOC) in Python/-Cython, including two front ends for Merlin and SNAP, a middle end that supports three types of composition, and two back ends for OpenState [15] and NetASM [33].
-We use the Gurobi optimizer [7] to solve the MILP shown in Table 2.
+We implement CODER with $\sim$ 3K lines of code (LOC) in Python/Cython, including two front ends for Merlin and SNAP, a middle end that supports three types of composition, and three back ends for OpenFlow [31], OpenState [11] and NetASM [35].
+We use the Gurobi optimizer [22] to solve the MILP shown in Table II.
 We highlight the key implementations in CODER in the following.

 APIs.
 CODER poses a set of APIs to manipulate NTA for NPL designers and compiler users.
-The following defines an NTA with two transitions in Figure 2f, i.e., node 1 loop, transition $1\rightarrow$ 4.
+The following defines an NTA with two transitions in Fig. 2f, i.e., node 1 loop, transition 1→4.
 It then composes and compiles the NTA.

-'''

-nta, (n0,n1,n2,n3,n4,n5) = NTA.with_states(6)

-nta[n1].on(None, None, any_switch, bw100).to(n1)

-.on(np>1000, np<<np+1, B, bw100).to(n4)

-parallel composition
+The information of switch capabilities is embedded in topo. nta, (n0,n1,n2,n3,n4,n5) = NTA.with\states(6) nta[n1].on(None, None, any\switch, bw\100).to(n1) .on(np>1000, np<<np+1, B, bw\100).to(n4)

-new_nta = old_nta + nta

-compile NTA on the given topology and resource

-problem = new_nta @ topo @ resource

-solution = problem.solve()

-rules = solution.gen("OpenFlow")
+parallel composition new\nta = old\nta + nta # compile NTA on the given topology and resource problem = new\nta @ topo @ resource solution = problem.solve() rules = solution.gen("OpenFlow")

-'''